nibynic/ember-change-tracker/README.md

 #### Start tracking

 Before you allow user to make changes in data, tell Ember Change Tracker to observe affected records.
-At this stage Ember Change Tracker will create a spanshot of your data and store for comparing in the future.
+At this stage Ember Change Tracker will create a snapshot of your data and store for comparing in the future.

 ```
 this.get("changeTracker").begin(this.get("model"), "firstName", "lastName");